Philippe Trần Văn Hoài

-Philipphê Trần Văn Hoài, also known as Filippo (22 March 1929 – 2 February 2010) was a Vietnamese Roman Catholic prelate and activist.
+Monsignor Philipphê Trần Văn Hoài, also known as Filippo (22 March 1929 – 2 February 2010) was a Vietnamese Roman Catholic prelate and activist.

 In the 1980s, Hoài was mandated by the Vatican with the responsibility of shepherding the global Vietnamese Catholic diaspora.
 He organized a freedom of worship gathering, "Prayer Day for Peace in Viet Nam" at the Vatican with Pope John Paul II and leaders of the main Vietnamese religions.
 He also wrote the foreword to the first edition of The Road of Hope, a book compiling the messages of the cardinal Nguyễn Văn Thuận during his 13-year imprisonment by the Socialist Republic of Vietnam.
 He celebrated 50 years of priesthood with the 2009 publication of his book, The Human Destiny of Jesus Christ, which he dedicated to "the faithful of all religions".

 Early life

 Hoài was born in An Ninh in central Vietnam, the second child in a family of modest wealth and limited political connections.
 In 1943, he entered An Ninh Minor Seminary, where he was a classmate of the future cardinal Nguyễn Văn Thuận.
 After the conclusion of French occupation of Vietnam in 1954, he was ordained a priest in 1959 at La Vang, the sanctuary commemorating a vision of the Blessed Virgin Mary.
 He was the first priest to be ordained at the sanctuary and, as of 2010, one of three priests to receive the honor.
 Soon after his ordination, he was appointed parish priest at Bác Vọng, Huế.
 In 1961, he was appointed a faculty member of Phú Xuân Minor Seminary and later in 1962, a rector of Hoàn Thiên Minor Seminary.
 Upon being selected to study at the Vatican, he left Vietnam in 1969.